ahmedbaiginam-stack/service-booking-app/README.md

-# 🚀 Service Booking Marketplace Ecosystem
+# 🚀 Service Booking App

 An enterprise-grade, full-stack service booking platform engineered to connect clients with service providers seamlessly.
 This application utilizes a decoupled, microservices-style architecture, combining a robust **Spring Boot REST API** with a highly responsive, state-managed **React.js** frontend ecosystem.